The National Tribune Civil War Index: A Guide to the Weekly Newspaper Dedicated to Civil War Veterans, 1877-1943 (vols 1-3)

 Click HERE to read the Introduction to volume 1, which helps explain how to use this set and the history of the National Tribune.

-This is a complet indexing, NOT the articles (that would be dozens of volumes!).
+This is a complete indexing, NOT the articles (that would be dozens of volumes!).
 This allows you to FIND needles in the haystack, i.e., exactly what you are looking for by subject, name, unit, etc.

 * * *